Stock market today: Wall Street drifts near its records amid a worldwide lull for markets

 NEW YORK (AP) — U.S. stocks are drifting around their records Wednesday, as a lull carries through financial markets worldwide.

-The S&P 500 was virtually unchanged in early trading, a day after setting an all-time high.
-The Dow Jones Industrial Average was up 71 points, or 0.2%, as of 9:35 a.m.
-Eastern time, and the Nasdaq composite was 0.3% lower.
+The S&P 500 was 0.1% lower in midday trading, a day after setting an all-time high.
+The Dow Jones Industrial Average was up 132 points, or 0.3%, as of 11 a.m.
+Eastern time, and the Nasdaq composite was 0.6% lower.

-The bond market was also quiet, with Treasury yields edging a bit higher, while stock markets abroad were mixed after making modest moves.
+The bond market was also quiet, with Treasury yields edging higher, while stock markets abroad were mixed after making modest moves.

 Oil prices have been on a general upswing so far this year, which has helped keep inflation a bit higher than economists expected.
 That higher inflation has in turn dashed Wall Street's hopes that the Federal Reserve could start offering relief at its meeting next week by cutting interest rates.